A Natural Approach to Regenerative

 And now multiple sclerosis—studies completed on mice reveal that stem cell therapy can improve mobility by healing the neurons.
 These clinical trials are giving scientists ground to apply their results to humans and work toward treating other neurodegenerative diseases using stem cell therapy.

 Live cells currently could be used only in an autologous fashion (the patient is the donor as well as the recipient), and while there is enormous promise in live-cell therapies, and thousands of ongoing experimental applications trying to establish efficacy, these are not at the point where they would meet the scientific standard.

 live cells, like other medical products that are intended to treat, cure or prevent disease, generally require FDA approval before they can be marketed.
 FDA has not approved any live cell-based products for use, other than cord blood-derived hematopoietic progenitor cells (blood-forming live cells) for certain indications. http://www.fda.gov/AboutFDA/Transparency/Basics/ucm194655.htm

 This site is not for purpose of diagnosis and treatment.
 The cases discussed in this website are not typical.
 If you are considering live cell treatment in the U.S., ask your physician if the necessary FDA approval has been obtained or if you will be part of an FDA-regulated clinical study.
 This also applies if the live cells are your own.

 Live cell therapies have enormous promise, but the science in each use is still in the developmental stage.
-Professional judgment and expertise is needed in using live cells for any therapeutic use, and we urge anyone embarking on the use of live cell therapies to consult the national health data bases to evaluate current information from clinical trials and the FDA websites on human tissue should also be consulted to get its current evaluation of any therapy.
+Professional judgment and expertise are needed in using live cells for any therapeutic use, and we urge anyone embarking on the use of live-cell therapies to consult the national health databases to evaluate current information from clinical trials and the FDA websites on human tissue should also be consulted to get its current evaluation of any therapy.